 In bigger programs, bringing many items into scope from the same package or module using nested paths can reduce the number of separate use statements needed by a lot!

-You can use a nested path at any level in a path, which is useful when combining two use statements that share a subpath.
-For example, Listing 7-19 shows two use statements: one that brings std::io into scope and one that brings std::io::Write into scope:
+We can use a nested path at any level in a path, which is useful when combining two use statements that share a subpath.
+For example, Listing 7-19 shows two use statements: one that brings std::io into scope and one that brings std::io::Write into scope.

 Filename: src/lib.rs